Health Care & Medication

 • Qualified Medicare Beneficiary (QMB): This program has the lowest income limit and covers Medicare Part A and Part B premiums, deductibles, and copayments for those eligible.

-• Specified Low-Income Medicare Beneficiary (SLMB): For those eligible, SLMB covers the Medicare Part B premium.
+• Specified Low-Income Medicare Beneficiary (SLMB): For those eligible, SLMB covers the Medicare Part B premium ($185 per month in 2025).

 • Qualifying Individual (QI): QI is a limited program and available on a first-come, first-served basis.
 For those eligible, QI covers the Medicare Part B premium.